 A well prepared and handled crown lasts anything between 10 to 15 years, some even more.
 Normal care like cleaning and flossing are necessary.

 At IndiCure, we recognize the significance of excellent dental health and the well-being of our guests and hence our objective is to provide excellent dental care at affordable prices.
 A preferred association with top dental clinics in India and best dentists in India helps us advise:

-Root canal treatment cost in India starts from as low as USD 110.
+Root canal cost in India starts from as low as USD 40.
 The cost of dental crowns in India depends on the type of crown chosen by the patient.
 The metal fused ceramic crowns with IndiCure cost 120$ per tooth.

-An individually allocated case manager takes personalized interest to design a tailor-made treatment plan for every guest and will inform you about the duration and cost of dental treatment in India.
+An individually allocated case manager takes personalized interest to design a tailor-made treatment plan for every guest and will inform you about the duration and root canal cost in India.